Dragon Takes on Mountain Lion

-Dictation software companies have pretty much been reduced to two viable contenders: the worthy Mountain Lion who roams unchallenged in Safari Land and the high-flying Dragon Dictate which captured the Lion’s share of the of the OS X market.
+Dictation software companies have pretty much been reduced to two viable contenders: the worthy Mountain Lion who roams unchallenged in Safari Land and the high-flying Dragon Dictate which captured Lion’s share of the OS X market.
 There are advantages and disadvantages for each.
 Here is a rundown of the pros and cons of each:

 Mountain Lion